 The nutrition facts are estimated and may vary based on specific ingredients used.

-I’d love to see how your recipe turns out: Take a photo and tag me on Instagram @floralapronblog to share with me, or use the hashtag #floralapronbakes.
+I’d love to see how your pomegranate Christmas tree cake turns out: Take a photo and tag me on Instagram @floralapronblog to share with me, or use the hashtag #floralapronbakes.